Pandurangashram: Taking Charge

 Pāndurangāshram was born to Nāgar Shāntapayya and his wife on the 6th day of the month of Jyēshta in 1847.
 He was named Nāgar Kālappa.
 As a child he enlisted among the students of the Chitrapur Math.
 He was a bright, intelligent and handsome young boy.
 He became a favourite of the incumbent head of the community, Swami Krishnāshram.

-He was ordained as the shishya(disciple) of the incumbent Mathādhipati(Head of the community) Swami Krishnāshram at the age of 10 in 1857.
+He was ordained as the shishya (disciple) of the incumbent Mathādhipati (head of the community) Swami Krishnāshram at the age of 10 in 1857.
 For 5 years he received guidance under the tutelage of his guru.
-He was formally crowned the Mathādhipati after Krishnāshram attained died on the 8th day of the month of Mārghshīrsha in 1863 (See Months of the Hindu Calendar).
+He was formally crowned the Mathādhipati after Krishnāshram died on the 8th day of the month of Mārghshīrsha in 1863 (See Months of the Hindu Calendar).

 He mooted the idea of organizing the Rathōtsav (See Rathōtsav) and was involved with the execution of the first Rathōtsav.

-"...the young Shishya, Pandurangashram Swami used to play games in which items such as a Palki and a Chariot featured.
-The Chariot game blossomed into a Car Festival in the four years following the Shishya Sweekar.
-Two separate appeals helped this development.
-First, during the tours of North and South Kanara which the Guru Swami undertook with His young Shishya, the local Grihasthas at various places suggested that a Car Festival be held at Shri Chitrapur Math as was done at several other religious centres.
-Second, about three years after the ordination, Pandurangashram Swami was very keen on attending the Car Festival in nearby Bhatkal but was dissuaded by His Guru as it was not befitting Their Order.
-However, the Guru was so impressed by the Shishya’s fervent desire to see the Car Festival that He promised to hold such a function at Chitrapur.

-Accordingly, arrangements were made for constructing a Rath (Car).
-Carpenters and artisans were invited from Goa to execute the work and the Car was built in due course.
-H.H.
-Shrimat Krishnashram Swami inaugurated the Car Festival at Shri Chitrapur Math, Shirali, on 14 April 1862 (Saka 1784, Dundubhi Samvatsara, Chaitra Sh 15).
-The festival was established according to Agamokta Vidhi followed by the ancient temples in South India."